ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [@RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{REQ-LEVEL}}.

 In this document, these words will appear with that interpretation only when in ALL CAPS.
 Lower case uses of these words are not to be